-FBI probing links between Russia, Trump associates: Comey
+FBI confirms Russia probe; no evidence backing Trump wiretap claim

 Comey was the latest government official to reject Trump’s claims, made without any evidence, that Obama had wiretapped his New York skyscraper during the campaign.
 Rep. Devin Nunes, a California Republican and chairman of the House intelligence committee, also rejected it earlier in the hearing.

-Comey was testifying along with National Security Agency Director Michael Rogers.
+Comey was testifying along with National Security Agency Director Michael Rogers, who also disputed allegations that surfaced last year that British intelligence services were involved in the wiretapping.

 Trump took to Twitter before the hearing began, accusing Democrats of making up allegations about his campaign associates’ contact with Russia during the election.
 He said Congress and the FBI should be going after media leaks and maybe even Hillary Clinton instead.